 All coaches are HIGHLY RECOMMENDED to complete the "Head's Up: Concussion in Youth Sports" online training.
-You should become aware of the signs and symptoms of a concussion. medical clearance MUST be reported to the coach and the YMCA before they are allowed to practice and play in games.
+You should become aware of the signs and symptoms of a concussion.
+Please refer to page 3 for the link to the training.
+If your athlete has been diagnosed with a concussion by a doctor, medical clearance MUST be reported to the coach and the YMCA before they are allowed to practice and play in games.